As an Amazon Associate I earn from qualifying purchases.

 This is one of those recipes that makes a huge pot of soup that you can easily portion out and freeze for a cold winter evening with some crusty garlic bread.
-It makes about a full gallon of soup.
-I love making a ton of soups because when winter hits and I inevitably catch a cold or flu, all I have to do is reach in the freezer, thaw and warm and lunch or dinner is on the table.
+It makes approximately a full gallon of soup.
+I love making a ton of soups because when winter hits and I inevitably catch a cold or flu, all I have to do is reach in the freezer, thaw and warm, and lunch or dinner is on the table.

 As a single mom, these types of meals are really critical.
 All it takes is one busy day or one flu to wipe out my entire schedule.
-It’s possible for all three meals to get erased from my schedule in liu of snacking on whatever happens to be available.
+It’s possible for all three meals to get erased from my schedule in lieu of snacking on whatever happens to be available.